List of paintings by Adriaen Coorte

 The following is an incomplete list of paintings by Adriaen Coorte that are generally accepted as autograph by Laurens J. Bol and other sources.
-The list is in order of creation, starting from the 1680s when Adriaen began painting scenes after his teacher Melchior d'Hondecoeter in Amsterdam.
+The list is in order of creation, starting from the 1680s when Coorte began painting scenes after his teacher Melchior d'Hondecoeter in Amsterdam.
 In the mid 1680s he moved to Middelburg, where his paintings can still be found in private collections.